adtzlr/felupe/docs/howto/umat.rst

     def material(dε, εn, σn, ζn, **kwargs):
         return dσdε, σ, ζ

-This function is further added as the ``material`` argument of :class:`felupe.MaterialStrain`.
+This function is further added as the ``material`` argument of :class:`fem.MaterialStrain`.
 Optionally, the shapes of internal state variables may be passed.

 ..  code-block:: python